• Skip to primary navigation

 Why does salt melt ice faster?

 Do you know what happens when you put salt onto ice?
-Find out with these easy investigations.
+Find out with these easy investigations, including making ice cream from milk and frost appear on the outside of a tin can!

 why does salt melt ice